23 Cloud microphysics

 \[ \begin{align} Q_{a,s,i} &= \frac{E_{s,i}n_{0,s}\pi\rho_i}{4}\int_0^\infty\exp\left(-\lambda_s D\right)D^2\frac{a}{2^b}D^bdD = \frac{E_{s,i}n_{0,s}\pi\rho_ia}{4\cdot 2^b}\int_0^\infty\exp\left(-\lambda_s D\right)D^{2+b}dD\nonumber\\ &= E_{s,i}\frac{n_{0,s}\pi\rho_ia\Gamma\left(3 + b\right)}{4\cdot 2^b\lambda_s^{3+b}}. \end{align} \]

-Analogously, one obtains for the accretion of cloud water through snow
+Analogously, one obtains for the accretion of cloud water by snow

 \[ \begin{align} Q_{a,s,l} &= E_{s,l}\frac{n_{0,s}\pi\rho_la\Gamma\left(3 + b\right)}{4\cdot 2^b\lambda_s^{3+b}}. \end{align} \]